If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 This message is found only in the US version, at 0xAA0 in the file MSTART.BIN.
 Hiroyuki Koyama was a programmer at Game Arts who worked on many of their other games, including Lunar: Eternal Blue.

-Note that in Working Designs' early days, all changes made for the US version (English support, increased difficulty, etc.) were handled through the original developer.
+Note that in Working Designs' early days, all changes made for a given game's US version (English support, tweaked difficulty, etc.) were handled through the original developer.
 With later releases, the company hired their own programmer (singular) and took the process in-house for at least some games.

 Error Handler